MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 # Example: Access Azure Storage using the Azure libraries for Python

 This example demonstrated how to use the Azure client libraries in Python application code to upload a file to that Blob storage container.
-The example assumes you've created the resources shown in [Example: Provision Azure Storage](azure-sdk-example-storage.md).
+The example assumes you've created the resources shown in [Example: Create Azure Storage](azure-sdk-example-storage.md).

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.